muya/muya.github.io/about.md

 ### Fred Muya

-By day, I'm a Software & DevOps engineer at [DumaWorks](http://dumaworks.com).
+By day, I'm a Software & DevOps Engineer at [Inventure](http://inventure.com).

 Any other time, I am:

-- a web applications developer, mainly using PHP & MySQL running on Apache
+- a web applications developer, mainly using PHP & MySQL running on Apache (Python is wooing me)

 - UX Design Enthusiast